 - A key partner in entrepreneurship programming across the UW-Madison campus

-- Positively impacting the Wisconsin and U.S. economies by consistently launching new student-founded businesses, and assisting in the start-up and growth of Wisconsin-based (especially those utilizing UW technologies) high-potential ventures
+- Positively impacting the Wisconsin and the global economies by launching new student-founded businesses, and assisting in the start-up and growth of Wisconsin-based (especially those utilizing UW technologies) high-potential ventures and helping established companies to become more entrepreneurial.